 It is expected that Pamoja students will adhere to Pamoja's academic calendar as well as their own school calendar.
 Please note therefore that:

 - Weekly participation in online classes is critical to each student's academic success.
-Failure to participate in weekly activities negatively affects both a student's academic performance and the experience of the class as a whole.
+Failure to participate in weekly activities negatively affects both a student's academic performance and the experience of the class.

 - Participation within the online courses can be verified through the student's access to the secured host site.
 As a result, the student’s participation is monitored by Pamoja's School Services through the platform.